Quickstart - Workflow Development

 Add an HTTP / Webhook trigger

-Click Save and continue to accept the default settings.
+Click Save and continue in the step editor on the right to accept the default settings.

 Pipedream will generate a unique URL to trigger this workflow.
 Once your workflow is deployed, your workflow will run on every request to this URL.